-Remember that you need to click on Apply if you add, remove or rearrange axes in Font Info; only then the changes will be visible in the Masters section of Font Info.
+Remember that you need to click on Apply if you add, remove or rearrange axes in Font Info; only then will the changes be visible in the Masters section of Font Info.

 Sort contours and start nodes when auto-matching masters